Rock Radio Heaven (N)

 Stations: WIBG, WDAS-AM, WFIL, WCAU AM and FM, WCAU, WIFI, WPEN-AM Philadelphia, KBIG, KPOP Los Angeles

 Notes: Appears on Cruisin' 57, recreating his WIBG show of the time.
 Took his air name "Niagara" from Niagara Falls.
-Set a record for most playings of different versions of the same song, when he broadcast more than 500 covers of "Stardust" in 1980 at WPEN.
-Had bit part in Elvis Presley movie "Blue Hawaii".
+Set a record for most playings of different versions of the same song, when he broadcast more than 500 covers of "Stardust" at WPEN over a two-year period.
+Had a bit part in Elvis Presley movie "Blue Hawaii".
 Has a star on the Philadelphia Music Alliance Hall of Fame.
 Worked as broadcaster in seven decades, starting in 1947 at WDAS and ending in 2002 at WPEN.
 Niagara died of a heart attack after suffering from bladder cancer.

 ROY NILLSON